jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

         - [x] Do the above for the Current and Future Projects
         - [x] 'Project' => 'Plan'
         - [x] Leave out the word 'Plan' if obvious.
-        - [x] Headings 'Encircle Language Spec' + similar to folder and file name.
+        - [x] Headings 'Circular Language Spec' + similar to folder and file name.
-        - [x] 'Computer Language' => 'Encircle Language'
+        - [x] 'Computer Language' => 'Circular Language'
         - [x] 'Articles' => 'Spec'
         - [x] No sub folders, just files?
             - [x] Some sub-projects contain many files.
             - [x] Flattening it out might make a big list.
             - [x] Keeping some folders but have other as loose files, makes you lose that time-line feeling.
             - [x] Too much doubt -> Postpone.
-        - [x] Maybe prefix all with Encircle Language Spec Plan.
+        - [x] Maybe prefix all with Circular Language Spec Plan.
 Then simplify the rest of the title, because Plan is already implied.
             - [x] Getting path length problems.
 Collapsing sub-folders with only one file after all.
         - [x] Not sure if that prefixing looks so great.
             - [x] It looks cluttered.
 And I cannot apply it consistently, because of path length problems.
 Branch.
 Try without prefixes.